folsomde/folsomde.github.io/pages/contact.md

 ## Online
-You can also follow these links to my accounts on the following sites:
+You can also follow these links to find me elsewhere:
 <div style="justify-content: space-evenly;display: flex;flex-flow: row wrap;">

 {% comment %}